jaySiddhapura-eng/angular-service-ch9/README.md

    }
    ~~~

-## Injecting service into the component
+## Injecting Service into The Component

 1. Add providers array in ```@Component``` in ```app.module.ts``` file